TimothyFHinds/project2antlr4/README.md

 ## tests/test2.pas

+Test case #2 implements a static while loop decrementing from 20 to 1.

-Test case #2 covers the while-do loop that we had to implement.
+Test case #22 covers the while-do loop that we had to implement.
 This statement essentially asks for a number to count from and decrements it until it is equal to 0.
+    **Incorporates readln()

 ## tests/test3.pas